cssinjs/jss/docs/js-api.md

 `jss.createRule([selector], rule)`

-In order to apply styles directly to the element but still be able to use jss plugins.
+In order to apply styles directly to the element but still be able to use jss s.

 ```javascript
 let rule = jss.createRule({